Prateekpatel244/Prateekpatel244/README.md

 - 👋 Hi, I’m @Prateekpatel244
 - 👀 I’m interested in learning Machine learning
-- 🌱 I’m currently learning basics of python
+- 🌱 I’m currently learning basics of machine learning and statics
-- 💞️ I’m looking to collaborate on ...
 - 📫 Contact me  at prateek.patel244@gmail.com
+-     My linkedin Id is https://www.linkedin.com/in/prateek-patel-19a45b128

 <!---
 Prateekpatel244/Prateekpatel244 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.